 Food and Beverage Law

-Helping Food Companies Stay Compliant, Resilient, and Competitive.
+Helping Food and Beverage Companies Stay Competitive, Resilient, and Compliant.

-The award-winning Spencer Fane Food and Beverage team provides comprehensive legal support to companies throughout the food industry.
-We understand the regulatory, operational, and commercial pressures that shape each stage of the food supply chain, from raw production through processing, distribution, manufacturing, and retail sale.
-This guidance helps companies maintain compliance, manage risk, and pursue growth in an environment shaped by food safety standards, evolving consumer expectations, and complex federal and state regulations.
+The award-winning Spencer Fane Food and Beverage team provides comprehensive legal support to companies across the industry.
+We understand the regulatory, operational, and commercial pressures that shape each stage of the domestic and imported food supply chain, from raw production and manufacturing through processing, distribution, and retail sale.
+Our guidance helps companies maintain compliance, manage risk, and pursue growth in an environment shaped by food safety standards, evolving consumer expectations, and complex federal and state regulations.
+We understand the financial, operational, and philosophical challenges that come with the development, growth and sale of food and beverage businesses.

 Overview

-Working with food producers, importers, processors, distributors, manufacturers, and retailers, we help navigate labeling requirements, safety obligations, and liability exposure, as well as the employment and workforce issues that are integral to food industry operations.
-Our attorneys frequently advise clients on compliance with the U.S. Food and Drug Administration and U.S. Department of Agriculture requirements as well as representing food industry companies in regulatory inspections, investigations, and negotiations.
+We help our clients navigate labeling requirements, safety obligations, liability exposure, commercial agreements, and compliance considerations applicable to food and beverage environments.
+Our attorneys frequently advise clients on compliance with requirements imposed by the U.S. Food and Drug Administration (FDA), the Alcohol and Tobacco Tax and Trade Bureau (TTB), the U.S. Department of Agriculture (USDA), the U.S. Customs and Border Protection (CBP), and state and local governmental authorities.
+We have deep experience representing industry companies in regulatory inspections, investigations, audits, and negotiations.

-We assist clients in managing workforce-related challenges that arise in labor-intensive environments.
-Our experience includes representing food industry companies in nationwide labor and employment matters, including wage and hour compliance, collective and class action litigation, discrimination and retaliation claims, restrictive covenant disputes, and labor relations planning.
+We assist clients in managing workforce-related challenges that arise in labor-intensive environments, including throughout the food and beverage supply chains and in hospitality settings.
+Our experience includes representing industry companies in nationwide labor and employment matters, including wage and hour compliance, collective and class action litigation, discrimination and retaliation claims, restrictive covenant disputes, and labor relations planning.
 We regularly help clients prepare for and respond to labor disruptions, regulatory scrutiny, and employment practices litigation in a way that supports business continuity and protects operational stability.

 The Spencer Fane Food and Beverage team also supports clients responding to critical operational events, including product recalls, market withdrawals, and food safety incidents.
 We guide companies through coordination with regulators, employee communications, operational planning, and risk mitigation strategies designed to protect consumers, employees, and brand reputation.